 Each AE channel has 2 differential inputs.
-The channel measures the difference voltage between these inputs, labeled as the + input and the - input.
+The channel measures the difference voltage between these inputs, labeled as the +input and the -input.

-The AE inputs can operate with input voltages as high as 36 volts and can still maintain pA level input currents.
+The AE inputs can operate with input voltages as high as 36 V and can still maintain pA-level input currents.
 They are also capable of high-speed measurements.
-The AE is specified to have less than 2° of phase shift for 100 kHz input signals applied to an input channel.
+The AE is specified to have less than 2° of phase-shift for 100 kHz input signals applied to an input channel.

-Another very important, although often disregarded, specification for differential inputs is common mode rejection (CMR).
-CMR is a measure of how well differential inputs reject a signal applied equally to both inputs (often called a common mode input).
-The ratio of output voltage to common mode voltage is called the common mode rejection ratio, CMRR.
+Another very important-although often disregarded-specification for differential inputs is common-mode rejection (CMR).
+CMR is a measure of how well differential inputs reject a signal applied equally to both inputs (often called a common-mode input).
+The ratio of output voltage to common-mode voltage is called the common-mode rejection ratio, CMRR.
 By convention, it has units of dB, a logarithmic scale where 20 dB represents a factor of 10.
-Assuming one volt of common mode voltage, 20 dB of CMRR corresponds to 100 mV of output voltage, 40 dB corresponds to 10 mV, 60 dB corresponds to 1 mV, etc.
+Assuming one volt of common-mode voltage, 20 dB of CMRR corresponds to 100 mV of output voltage, 40 dB corresponds to 10 mV, 60 dB corresponds to 1 mV, etc.

 CMR is generally dependent on frequency.
 As frequency increases, CMRR falls.
-Each AE channel is specified to have better than 94 dB CMRR at frequencies between DC and 5 kHz and better than 76 dB of CMRR between 5 kHz and 100 kHz.
+Each AE channel is specified to have better than 94 dB CMRR at frequencies between DC and 5 kHz, and better than 76 dB of CMRR between 5 kHz and 100 kHz.

-AC CMR is highly dependant on resistance in the measurement leads.
-The AE's CMR specifications only apply when the there is less than 10 $\Omega$ of resistance in the input leads.
-A typical aqueous reference electrode has 500 $\Omega$ of resistance.
-Gamry does not recommend use of reference electrodes in high frequency AE measurements.
+AC CMR is highly dependent on resistance in the measurement leads.
+The AE's CMR specifications only apply when the there is less than 10 Ω of resistance in the input leads.
+A typical aqueous reference electrode has 500 Ω of resistance.
+Gamry does not recommend use of reference electrodes in high-frequency AE measurements.

-CMR is especially important when the AE is used to measure the voltage of individual cells in a battery or fuelcell stack.
-Cells near the Working Electrode have relatively low DC voltages, since the working electrode voltage is near ground.
+CMR is especially important when the AE is used to measure the voltage of individual cells in a battery or fuel-cell stack.
+Cells near the Working Electrode have relatively low DC voltages, because the working electrode voltage is near ground.
 Cells near the Counter electrode have higher DC voltages.
-When an AC signal is applied to the stack, the counter electrode end of the stack has higher AC voltages.
+When an AC signal is applied to the stack, the counter-electrode end of the stack has higher AC voltages.

 Let's look at a hypothetical example.
 A battery stack has 22 cells, with an average DC cell voltage equal to 1.5 volts.
-The bottom cell in the battery stack in attached to the working electrode and the top cell is attached to the counter electrode.
-A 100 kHz AC signal is applied, creating an average AC voltage of 10 mVrms per cell.
+The bottom cell in the battery stack is attached to the working electrode, and the top cell is attached to the counter electrode.
+A 100 kHz AC signal is applied, creating an average AC voltage of 10 mV ${rms}$ per cell.

 Assume the working electrode is at zero volts versus floating ground.
-The DC voltages on the top cell are 31.5 volts and 33 volts.
-This can also be described as 31 volts of common mode voltage plus a 1.5 volt differential voltage.
-The AC voltages on the top cell are 210 mV of common mode voltage and 10 mV of differential voltage.
+The DC voltages on the top cell are 31.5 V and 33 V. This can also be described as 31 V of common-mode voltage plus a 1.5-volt differential voltage.
+The AC voltages on the top cell are 210 mV of common-mode voltage and 10 mV of differential voltage.

-Applying the 94 dB minimum low frequency CMRR spec, we can calculate the DC error in the voltage due to the DC common mode voltage.
+Applying the 94 dB minimum low-frequency CMRR specification, we can calculate the DC error in the voltage caused by the DC common-mode voltage.

+Maximum DC Error =

+$$V{cm}$$

-Maximum DC Error = $V{cm}$ / CMRR = 31 V / 94 dB = 31 V / 50,000 = 620 $\mu$ V.
+/ CMRR = 31 V / 94 dB = 31 V/ 50 000 = 620 μ V.

-This is quite small compared to the 1.5 volt cell voltage, so it can be ignored.
+This is quite small compared to the 1.5 V cell voltage, so we can ignore it.